Links on Android Authority may earn us a commission. Learn more.

 The last option on our list of the best internet providers is Mediacom.
-Plans start at 60Mbps for $39.99 and grow from there.
-Upping the price by $10 will get you 100Mbps speeds and $10 on top of that will boost you to 200Mbps.
-Above that, each tier is still just $10 more per month to jump to 500Mbps and 1Gbps respectively.
+Plans start at 60Mbps for $19.99 and grow from there.
+Upping the price by $30 will get you 100Mbps speeds, and $10 on top of that will boost you to 300Mbps.
+Above that, the top tier costs $79.99 and offers up to 1,000Mbps speeds.

 As with Viasat, you’re mostly paying for availability.
 Mediacom boasts speeds of up to 10 times faster than DSL and exclusive DOCSIS 3.0 connectivity.
-It also claims that you can game online with limited lag, which is at least better than saying severe lag.
+It also claims that you can game online with limited lag, which is better than saying severe lag.
 You can even bundle and save with a TV service or home phone line.